mitchsf/NTP2/README.md

 - Supports both domain and IP-based server configuration
 - Configurable poll intervals, response timeouts, and retry delays
 - Minimal resource usage
+- I won't provoke an NTP server to test KoD reporting, but ChatGPT checked and confirmed that it will (should) work

 ## 📦 Installation